 Just steps from the beach, this oceanfront Jacksonville Beach Best Western offers guests easy access to the best the area has to offer.
 Just steps outside this hotel in Jacksonville Beach, explore sensational restaurants, lively concert venues and plenty of fantastic shopping.
 Just minutes away, guests will find Adventure Landing, Anheuser-Busch Jacksonville Brewery and ATP.
 While in town try to catch one of the area's most-loved events, including the Springing the Blues Festival, 26.2 with Donna Breast Cancer Marathon, Tournament Players Championship Golf Tournament, Freebird Live and the Gator Bowl Classic.
 And if you feel like relaxing along the beach and soaking up the sun, the Best Western Oceanfront offers beach chairs for rent for guests' convenience.

 Allstate and Naval Station Mayport are just minutes away, and Mayo Clinic is also nearby.
 We even offer a free shuttle between the Mayo Clinic and our hotel for those visiting for medical reasons.

-After a full day of exploring Jacksonville Beach, head back to the BEST WESTERN Oceanfront to some rest and relaxation.
+After a full day of exploring Jacksonville Beach, head back to the Best Western Oceanfront to some rest and relaxation.
 Each room comes complete with all the comforts of home and we even offer oceanfront rooms with balconies.
-Other amenities at this Jacksonville Beach hotel include free on-site parking, a free shuttle to Mayo Clinic and a complimentary continental breakfast with hot waffles each morning.
+Other amenities at this Jacksonville Beach hotel include free on-site parking, a free shuttle to Mayo Clinic and a complimentary full breakfast each morning.